bhavyalabishetty/Web_Scraping_Techolution_Careers/README.md

 # Reference:
-The following article were a  helpful reference for this project:
+The following articles were a  helpful reference for this project:

 https://www.softwaretestinghelp.com/selenium-webdriver-tutorial-10/
 https://medium.freecodecamp.org/better-web-scraping-in-python-with-selenium-beautiful-soup-and-pandas-d6390592e251